 I then rolled a piece of clay until it was about 3 mm- 4mm thick.
 Since clay tends to pick up almost EVERYTHING from the surface it’s rolled on, I found a spare floor tile on our balcony that turned out to be the perfect working surface (once scrubbed clean).
 If you don’t have a spare tile, I’d try rolling the clay on some parchment paper attached to table with removable sticky tape.
 BTW- If you have a pasta machine you barely use, you can press the dough using your machine.
 We actually own one but my husband didn’t like the idea of finding bits of clay in his pasta (: .

-First item up- the jewellery dish.
+First item up- the jewelry dish.
 I actually tried rolling a paper doily first on top of the thinned out dough, but this turned out to leave a weak trace of a pattern that was barely noticeable.
 I didn’t have a crochet doily on hand (which would probable fan out much better) so instead I tried pressing a plastic serving dish my mom picked up at a party store a while ago.
 This time a lovely pattern appeared.

 Pressing the serving dish on top of the thinned out air clay